nextbreakpoint/infrastructure-as-code/README.md

     AWS_PROFILE=developer kubectl -n test get pod

-See Kubernetes's documentation about [authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to configure the permissions for the role Developers.
+See Kubernetes's documentation about [authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to configure the permissions for the role (Developers in this case).

 ## Notes